Zendaya opens up about how Euphoria affected her anxiety

-Zendaya has spoken openly about having anxiety in a new interview with Elle.
-The Euphoria actress is one of 10 famous faces to grace November's Women in Hollywood issue.
+Zendaya has spoken openly about having anxiety in an interview with Elle.
+The Euphoria actress was one of 10 famous faces to grace November 2019's Women in Hollywood issue.
 Natalie Portman, Nicole Kidman, Scarlett Johansson, Jodie Turner-Smith, Melina Matsoukas, Lena Waithe, Mindy Kaling, Gwyneth Paltrow and Dolly Parton are also cover stars.

 Zendaya has already cemented herself as a style icon (see: Zendaya's Emmy's dress) and unsurprisingly her cover was a moment.
-The Disney star rocked a beaded chainmail-style Armarni dress with a sheer nude camisole underneath.
+The Spider-Man star rocked a beaded chainmail-style Armani dress with a sheer nude camisole underneath.